ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 Note: If you have too many frames, you might choose a Stride larger than the default value of 1 (which means including all frames).
 And if you do, make sure you take note of your Stride value.

 6. Click on the "Save..." button and save the PDB file trajectory.pdb
 7. Now we need to edit the trajectory.pdb file to be Gromacs-compatible.
 First, we need to delete the VMD-generated header.
 Second, we need to replace the `END` delimiters used by VMD to separate frames by the `ENDMDL` delimiters that Gromacs uses.
-These two things could be done by any text editor, but it will be faster to do with command lines like below.
+These two things could be done by any text editor, but it will be faster to do by running command lines like below in your terminal.

 To remove the VMD-generated header: